basho/basho_docs/source/languages/en/riakts/using/querying.md

 )
 ```

-Basic queries return the full range of values between two given times for a series in a family.To query a bucket, issue a SQL statement against the Riak TS bucket:
+**You can use unicode in queries** Basic queries return the full range of values between two given times for a series in a family.To query a bucket, issue a SQL statement against the Riak TS bucket:

 ````erlang
 {ok, Pid} = riakc_pb_socket:start_link("myriakdb.host", 10017).